 The original collection ranged widely across subjects from the ancient world to the twentieth century, highlighting in its scholarly core the growth of Western visual culture from antiquity through the early modern period.
 Outside Berenson’s own fields of expertise in Italian Renaissance painting and drawing, his library gave no particular prominence either to Italy or to the Renaissance, and its holdings for the history, literature, and music of the period were meager or lacking altogether.

 In the context of the new research center, then, much of the library’s collection had to be built painstakingly from the foundations up.
-Over the past decades the library has successfully met the challenges of tailoring the collections to the Center’s multi-disciplinary mission and of building a research library that sustains the information needs of modern scholars.
+Over the past decades the library has successfully met the challenges of tailoring the collections to the Center’s multi-disciplinary mission and of evolving to meet the information needs of modern scholars.

 Though more selective in the early years, the library now aims to provide comprehensive research-level coverage of current scholarship on the history, fine and applied arts, music, literature, religion and philosophy, law, politics, science and medicine, and other aspects of late medieval and early modern Italy.
 It also collects significant works in the allied fields of classical and medieval studies and texts, Byzantine, Islamic, and Mediterranean studies, Renaissance Europe, and the world at that time even farther to the east and west.
 In music history, a post-Berenson addition to the library, the collection ranges more widely on European subjects, and the Morrill Music Library, established in 1964, has become one of the most comprehensive research collections in Europe for medieval, Renaissance, and early Baroque music.

-Overall the library has grown from around 52,000 volumes and 130 scholarly journals received when the Center opened, to some 175,000 volumes and 640 current periodicals today.
+Overall the library has grown from around 52,000 volumes and 130 scholarly journals received when the Center opened, to some 185,000 print volumes and 625 current periodicals today.
+In addition, the library holds over 12,000 titles on microforms, mostly manuscripts and early printed books.
+For holdings of special collections materials, see the following section.